1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

                     *Palindrome> isPalindrome "A man, a plan, a canal: Panama!"
                     True
                 ```
-    4. Different ways to write import module ways to write :
+    4. Different ways to write import module :
         1. where program is in the module file
-           1.  `module Palindrome (isPalindrome, preprocess) where ` .
+           1. method 1: `module Palindrome (isPalindrome, preprocess) where ` .
-           2. method 2
+           2. method 2: in more structured format
                 ```
                 module Palindrome(
                     isPalindrome